Physician Associates

 -

 No, but not because PAs are bad people or because they make mistakes.
-They simply do not have the breadth and depth of medical training and the clinical competence to safely underpin the work they do.
+They simply do not have the breadth and depth of medical training and the clinical competence to safely underpin their practise.
 There have been several reports of patient deaths and serious harm emerging out of the UK, where they have been practising.
 Even in New Zealand, we have seen reports of patients being misdiagnosed, resulting in a brain bleed and vision loss.

 Physician Associates in the Media